 A more rigorous economic assessment needs to be carried out to compare the job creation potential of these different spending patterns, but previous academic analyses have shown that military spending creates significantly fewer jobs than most alternatives.

 A radical and ethical security review

 The government’s Integrated Review of Security, Defence, Development and Foreign Policy was widely trailed in the media as “the most radical reassessment of Britain's place in the world since the end of the Cold War”.
-In reality, it mixes grand ethical aspirations with many of the most militaristic and aggressive elements of the UK’s late twentieth century policies – such as ‘Great Power’ rivalry, technological arms racing (including with weapons of mass destruction), uncritical nationalism, and failure to give adequate help to the world’s poorest.
+In reality, it mixes grand ethical aspirations with many of the most militaristic and aggressive elements of the UK’s late twentieth century policies – such as ‘Great Power’ rivalry, technological arms racing, uncritical nationalism, and failure to give adequate help to the world’s poorest.
 It then adds a new, high technology edge to them.
 Given over 125,000 British people have died in the COVID-19 pandemic, and the nation has one of the highest death rates from this disease in the world, it is not hard to see how badly the government is failing to live up to its own rhetoric of protecting its citizens – let alone improving security elsewhere.